kennycontreras/us_national_tourism/readme.md

 __Apache Spark__

 We choose to work with Spark having in mind the scalability that may upcoming from our dataset and have the ability to transform data quickly at scale.
-For example, Pandas in an amazing library and you can accomplish pretty much all of this code using it but is most suitable for working with data that fits into one single machine.
+For example, Pandas is an amazing library and you can accomplish pretty much all of this project using it but is most suitable for working with data that fits into one single machine.
 So what can happen if we want to process data for 2016, 2017, 2018, 2019?
 That's not a good approach for Pandas library.
 This is when Spark shine.
 Spark will help us to distribute over the cluster doing all tasks faster and without bottleneck.
 At the moment we're just running a spark job on-premises but we can deploy this on EC2 and take all advantages of AWS.

 Another reason of why we choose Spark is his impressive Machine Learning library MLib.
 This project was created having in mind to build a structured Datawarehouse suitable for Analysis and Machine Learning.
 So if the company wants to make use of all this data and apply Machine Learning models, Spark is the best choice.